If you’re here, it means you've heard something about The Curious Whore.

 So here’s what I'm doing...

-If you sign up now for my little daily love letter, I’ll send you the original copy of The Curious Whore for you to read and keep.
+If you sign up now - today - for my new little daily love letter experiment, I’ll send you the original copy of The Curious Whore for you to read and keep.

 Think of it as an ethical bribe if you like.